treibholz/smtp-gee/Readme.md

-Super Mail Test Professional Gold Enterprise Edition
+Super Mail Test Professional - Gold (Enterprise Edition)
 ====================================================

 SMTP-GEE is a tool to test mail.
 (WiP)

+Check how long it takes to send a mail (by SMTP) and how long it takes this mail to appear in the Inbox of the recipient (by IMAP).

 License